The information below is organised under four main headings:

 By 1838 the main thoroughfares, very like today, were Chard Street, Lyme Street, South Street, Silver Street, Church Street, West Street, Castle Street, Castle Hill and North Street.
 In the centre of the town was the newly-developed Trinity Square, leading to Victoria Place and Market Square.

 Chard Road, Lyme Road, Musbury Road and Willhayes were very much on the edge of town, as were Stoney Lane, Coombe Lane and Widepost Lane.
 Indeed the points at which Chard and Lyme Streets become Chard and Lyme Roads are very good indicators of the historic town limits.
 The plan of the current designated Conservation Area, which is provided below in connection with the prominent houses of the town, very much follows the same logic.
+The results of recent research into the expansion of the town, from the Victorian era to the present time, can be found here.

 Notable dwellings in and around Axminster